 Southeastern is committed to providing resources to optimize your student's successful transition from high school to college.

-The Center for Student Excellence (CSE) serves as a point-of-contact for all incoming freshmen.
+The College of Honors and Excellence (CHE) serves as a point-of-contact for all incoming freshmen.
 Your student will be assigned an academic advisor who will guide him/her through the first-year experience.

 Advising by Academic Focus Groups

 Professional advisors, who understand the demands of the student's area of interest or major as well as student development issues, will meet with your son or daughter at least twice during each of the first two semesters.

 Certified career advisors are available by appointment to help students who are undecided about their major.
 Up-to-date occupational information helps students understand college majors and job opportunities.

 For students who want to be proactive in making good grades, qualified peer tutors

 provide tutoring in a variety of common core subjects.
 Tutoring is most effective